 You can always take regular riding lessons or lease a horse.
 In a full lease, you take over all the horse’s expenses and responsibilities; in a partial lease, the owner retains those responsibilities.
 Both methods allow you to enjoy riding time with a horse without a full commitment of money and time.
 It can be the best of both worlds!

-Before you make a decision, make sure to look at these questions and answer honestly.
+Before you decide, make sure to look at these questions and answer honestly.
 Are you prepared to make this big of a commitment?
 Are you ready to bring a horse into your life, or should you enjoy the company of a horse through another avenue for now?
 Only you can make that call, so ponder carefully.